-B. Nesmith (Program Director).
+McNabb (Program Director).

 The Washington Term is open to all students who meet the basic requirements for off-campus study.
 Students accepted for Washington Term spend Fall or Spring Term in the nation’s capital.
 Washington provides an unusual opportunity to study national politics and government and to enjoy a variety of cultural activities in the fine arts.
 (See p.
 66 for descriptions and course offerings.)